lukavuko/DATA534_Project_G2/README.md

 ## Example 2: Conversion of Artist/Song names to their IDs

-Spotify works exclusively through object IDs, but as people of culture we know our favourite artists, tracks, and podcasts by their names, not their IDs.
-As such, we need to be able to convert these names into their IDs as seamlessly as possible.
+Spotify has a ID code associated with each object in its database which acts as a unique identifier.
+Human beings, however, know their favourite artists, tracks, and podcasts by name, not abstract IDs.
+As such, functionality is needed to convert names into IDs for use in other functions.

-Note that artist and track names do not need to be formatted or spelled correctly to yield valid search results\!
+Note that artist and track names do not need to be formatted or spelled correctly to yield valid search results.
+We have a list of artists we want to use in other functions:

 ``` r
 # One artist, mispelled